paulvi/dsa-ecosystem/README.md

 Let us review each of these in more detail:

 ## DeFi Smart Accounts
 DSAs are created by regular Ethereum accounts (or EOAs).
 Each Ethereum can create as many DeFi accounts as they want.
-DeFi accounts are fully trustless, so users can choose to withdraw their assets anytime to the owners.
+DeFi accounts are **fully trustless**, so users can choose to withdraw their assets anytime to the owners.

-(diagram for one EOA owning several accounts)

 DeFi accounts can compose and execute any number of actions from connectors in a single web3 transaction.
 Using only web3 calls, frontend developers will be able to string together the available actions in the connectors to create innovative new transactions.